-Data Annotations are a set of predefined attributes used in C# to apply specific configurations to the properties of classes.
+Data Annotations are a set of predefined attributes used in C# to apply specific configurations to class properties.

-These attributes help configure how entities and properties in our model should be treated when mapped to the tables and columns of the database.
+These attributes help configure how the entities and properties of our model should be treated when mapped to database tables and columns.

 For example, they allow us to define properties as primary keys, required fields, maximum text lengths, and more.

-Like any other attribute, to apply it we simply have to place it in front of the class or property we want to modify.
+Like any other attribute, to apply it we simply need to place it in front of the class or property we want to modify.

 They are available in System.ComponentModel.DataAnnotations, so you will need to add the namespace.